-During the three months ended March 31, 2024, there were no shares of common stock issued under the 2022 ESPP Plan.
+During the three and six months ended March 31, 2024 June 30, 2024, there were no 184,079 shares of common stock were issued under the 2022 ESPP, Plan.

+at a price of \$4.24 per share, which represented 85% of the market price of the common stock on November 16, 2023, the first day of the offering period, which was lower than the closing trading price of the common stock on the exercise date.
+As of June 30, 2024, 0.7 million shares of the Company's common stock were pending issuance under the 2022 ESPP.
 The stock-based compensation expense is calculated as of the beginning of the offering period as the fair value of the 2022 ESPP shares utilizing the Black-Scholes option valuation model and is recognized over the offering period.
 The first offering period under the 2022 ESPP commenced on September 6, 2022.